top of page

 Fear in the Foundation is a tabletop role-playing game (TTRPG).
 These are collaborative story-telling games shaped by a number of rules for the particular game that is being played.
 One player acts as the "Game Master," who takes on the role of lead storyteller.
 In Fear in the Foundation, the Game Master is known as the Overseer, which is in reference to the people who run the SCP Foundation in-universe.
 The Overseer creates situations for other players to deal with, describes settings, and plays all non-player characters.
 On that note, everyone other than the Overseer creates their own character to play within the world.
 These characters often act as part of a "party," or group of characters working towards common goals.

 In most tabletop games, players cannot simply do all the things they wish to do.
-In many cases, they must roll dice to determine the outcome of a particular action.
-Fear in the Foundation uses a d100 or percentile dice for most rolls, but the game has been crafted in such a way that it can be easily adapted to revolve around the use of a d20, if players prefer that style of play.
+In many cases, they must roll dice to determine the outcome of an action.
+Fear in the Foundation uses a d20 for most rolls.
 Characters have general Abilities, as well as more specific Skills.
-In order to "pass a check," or, in other words, do something they want to do, players must roll at or below the value of the Ability or Skill related to the action.
+In order to "pass a check," or, in other words, do something they want to do, players must roll a d20 and add their relevant Ability or Skill modifier, getting a result that is equal to or higher than the target number tied to the roll.

 Luck, though it is grouped in with character's Abilities, is a separate resource that allows characters to make failed rolls succeed.
-Say a player needs to roll a 55 or below in order to pass a check, but rolls a 58.
+Say a player needs to roll a 15 or higher in order to pass a check, but rolls a 12.
 The player can use 3 Luck points to make that roll succeed.
-Players typically start each campaign with 100 Luck.
-Since Luck cannot be regenerated during a single campaign or one-shot, players should use it sparingly.
+Players typically start each campaign with 40 Luck.
+Spent Luck can be recovered, but it's still often a resource that should be used carefully and conservatively.

-The game also features a number of mechanics that have become stables in many other TTRPGs, such as Advantage & Disadvantage, Critical Rolls, Challenge Levels, and Encounters.
+The game also features a number of mechanics that have become stables in many other TTRPGs, such as Critical RollsHit Points, Encounters, Status Effects, and grid-based maps, as well as unique mechanics concerned with SCP-specific things such as amnesticsmemetics and reality anchors

 Game Modes

-Containment Breach Missions involve catastrophic events where a number of anomalies somehow manage to escape from their containment units and wreak havoc throughout a Foundation facility.
+Breach Missions are kicked off by catastrophic events where a number of anomalies somehow manage to escape from their containment units and wreak havoc throughout a Foundation facility.
 Players deal with a variety of issues as they try to capture these anomalies and bring the site back under control.
 This mode features four primary character classes: Researcher, Security Officer, Field Agent, and D-Class.

 bottom of page